ssbc/muxrpc/README.md

     cb(null, {okay: 'bar'})
   },
   auth: function (pass) {
-    //implement an auth function that sets the permissions,
+    // implement an auth function that sets the permissions,
-    //using allow or deny lists.
+    // using allow or deny lists.

     if(pass === 'whatever')
-      perms({deny: ['bar']}) //allow everything except "bar"
-    else if(pass === 's3cr3tz')
+      perms({deny: ['bar']}) // allow everything except "bar" else if(pass === 's3cr3tz')
-      perms({}) //allow everything!!!
+      perms({}) // allow everything!!!
     else return cb(new Error('ACCESS DENIED'))

     //else we ARE authorized.
     cb(null, 'ACCESS GRANTED')
   }
-}, perms) //pass the perms object to the second argument of the constructor.
+}, perms, serializer) // pass the perms object to the second argument of the constructor.

-//Get a stream to connect to the remote.
-As in the above example! var ss = rpc.createStream()
+// Get a stream to connect to the remote.
+As in the above example! var ss = rpc.stream
 ```

 ## bootstrapping - automatically loading the remote manifest.